 6. Ask for letters of recommendation

-Typically, college applications require letters of recommendations from someone who can comment on your work ethic, your passion for your major, or your intellect.
-This can be a teacher, a coach, a community leader or a community leader.
+Typically, college applications require letters of recommendation from someone who can comment on your work ethic, your passion for your major, or your intellect.
+This can be a teacher, a coach, or a community leader.

-You need to give them enough time to complete the letter, so be sure to ask them in October.
-Include stamped envelopes and a form that lists your name, school name and major to make it easy.
+Whomever you ask, you need to give them enough time to complete the letter, so be sure to ask them in October.
+Include stamped envelopes if needed and a form that lists your name, school name, and major to make it easy.